Find your Job as Native Speaker: The Importance to Companies

 When operating in a new country, hiring native speakers is essential in customer service, marketing and sales.
 The more languages a person speaks, the bigger percentage of the world opens up for you to be able to communicate with.
 Native speaking employees are able to interact on a more meaningful level with potential clients as they are able to speak with more confidence and better understand the country’s cultural norms.
-Companies will therefore be able to to reach a more diverse range of potential clients who may have otherwise been excluded.
+Companies will, therefore, be able to reach a more diverse range of potential clients who may have otherwise been excluded.
 This is especially the case in places like shared service centres (SSCs) and business process outsourcing (BPOs).
-Huge companies also recruit hundreds of native speaking staff from across Europe to work in their customer service centres responding to calls and emails.
+Huge companies also recruit hundreds of native-speaking staff from across Europe to work in their customer service centres responding to calls and emails.
 In addition, recruitment firms also place a lot of emphasis on hiring native speaking recruiters, as having a good relationship with a prospect can be a key edge over competitors.

-When non-natives are trying to work in another language this requires a lot of time investment in translation and proof-reading and can therefore slow down their work enormously.
+When non-natives are trying to work in another language this requires a lot of time investment in translation and proof-reading and can, therefore, slow down their work enormously.
 Native speaking staff can also help to reach more clients through more targeted marketing and advertising.

 See here a list of languages demanded by country.